willywill/willywill/README.md

 ### Hi there 👋

 - 📋 I’m currently working on cleaning up my Github 😅
-- 🌱 I’m currently learning Go, Rust & Svelte
+- 🌱 I’m currently learning Machine Learning, Go, Rust & Svelte
 - 👯 I’m looking to collaborate on cool web development projects
 - 💲  I’m looking for work to raise money for my wedding!
     - [Connect with me on a project you need dev work on](https://arc.dev/@williamgermany)